This blackened salmon tacos recipe will help you prepare one of the most delicious Taco Tuesday dishes we know.

 How to Make Blackened Salmon Tacos

-Step 1: Start by dividing the salt, oil, and lime juice in half.
+Preheat the oven to 150°F. Start by splitting the salt, oil, and lime juice in half.

-Step 7: Shred the salmon and add onto the tortilla together with the salsa, jalapeno, and coriander.
+Shred the salmon, add topping.
 Pour the sauce on top.

 Sauce for Blackened Salmon